 Be part of something big.
 This Crowdfunder is towards installing the first stage of cycling and walking routes between Kirkbymoorside, the town of Helmsley, and the villages Nawton, Beadlam and Wombleton.
 This first section will be a wide verge path, 800m long, that also separates cyclists and walkers.
 It will stretch from Kirkbymoorside Primary School to the first Kirkdale junction, close to the tiny but historic St Gregory's Minster.

-To help with further sections of this route, all the way to Helmsley, please contact Ryedale Cycle Forum, via the getryedalecycling.com website.
+To help with developing further sections of this route, roadside or bridleway, all the way to Helmsley, please contact Ryedale Cycle Forum, via the getryedalecycling.com website.
 Other local routes are being developed too, and details will be updated on https://getryedalecycling.com/cycle-forum/development-wishlist/

 We already have the civil engineering drawings Kirkbymoorside Environment Group have already paid for the civil engineering drawings for this first section, to show that our path meets Department for Transport standards.
 We did this using National Lottery funding from transitionnetwork.org, plus a £500 grant from North Yorkshire County Council "Stronger Communities" fund, and also some local fundraising.

-We already have £40,000 and we need a further £110,000 for this section.
+We already have £40,000.
 Kirkbymoorside Town Council have helped us a lot already.
 They secured an AJ1 Road Safety grant of £20,000.
 They have match funded this with a further £20,000.
 They have provided a special bank account to hold any funds raised for this project.
-We are going to need around £150,000 in total; decent paths are really expensive.
-But the reasons and benefits are massive too.
+We are going to need much more to reach Helmsley, but the reasons and benefits are massive too.
+By making a start, we can attract more funding.
+By creating "shovel ready schemes" we will be ready for Government funding, which often has tight deadlines.

 Build back greener.
 The Covid-19 epidemic has affected millions of people.
 We need to recover in a way that protects our planet for our children and future generations.
 UK Government Climate Commission figures say that 28% of our carbon emissions are from road transport.
 We really, really, need more options for low-carbon travel.